GetStream/stream-video-swift/README.md

 # StreamVideo iOS

 This is the official iOS SDK for StreamVideo, a platform for building apps with video and audio calling support.
-The repo includes both a low-level SDK and a set of reusable UI components, available in both UIKit and SwiftUI.
+The repository includes both a low-level SDK and a set of reusable UI components, available in both UIKit and SwiftUI.

 ## Introduction

-This repo contains the following parts:
+This repository contains the following parts:
 - low-level client for calling (can be used standalone if you want to build your own UI)
 - SwiftUI SDK (UI components developed in SwiftUI)
 - UIKit SDK (wrappers for easier usage in UIKit apps)